A year after tragedy, PM says Italy will not stop sea rescues

 Mare Nostrum began after more than 360 men, women and children drowned when their boat capsized a mile off the Italian island of Lampedusa.
 The shipwreck occurred one year ago.

-It drew international media attention and led Pope Francis and human rights organizations to call for more global attention to the plight of migrants.
+It drew international media attention and led Pope Francis and human rights organisations to call for more global attention to the plight of migrants.

 Civil war in Syria, forced military conscription in Eritrea, and the breakdown of order in Libya are still pushing refugees and migrants to try to flee across the Mediterranean to Europe, often in rickety boats.
 Many drown in the attempt.

-A record 3,072 migrants have died trying to cross the Mediterranean in rickety boats so far this year, against some 2,360 in 2013, the International Organization for Migration said on Monday.
+A record 3,072 migrants have died trying to cross the Mediterranean in rickety boats so far this year, against some 2,360 in 2013, the International Organisation for Migration said on Monday.

 In August, the European Commission said its border control agency Frontex would reinforce Italy's mission, but member states have been slow to pledge money or vessels.